syncfusion-content/wpf-docs/wpf/OLAPClient/Localization-Support.md

-   > Note: The folder name should strictly be Resources.
+   N> The folder name should strictly be Resources.